-Within the overall PacketCable goal to leverage existing industry standards whenever possible is an objective to align with the IMS architecture and specifications being developed by 3GPP.
+Within the overall PacketCable goal to leverage existing industry standards whenever possible there is an objective to align with the IMS architecture and specifications being developed by 3GPP.
 Specifically, PacketCable reuses many of the basic functional entities and reference points defined in the IMS.
 The primary motivation behind this design objective is to align with a set of standards that are widely supported by vendor products, and therefore, minimize the product development effort required to deploy PacketCable networks.

-While many of the functional entities and reference points defined in the IMS have broad applicability in other industries, Release 6 of the IMS is a wireless-centric architecture; designed to meet the business and operational needs of the wireless industry.
-Therefore it does not meet all of the needs of the cable industry.
+While many of the functional entities and reference points defined in the IMS have broad applicability in other industries, it does not meet all of the cable industry needs.
 PacketCable enhances the IMS to support the unique technology requirements of the cable industry, and also addresses cable operator business and operating requirements.

 3GPP is developing newer releases of the IMS specifications.
-Future updates to PacketCable will align with these newer releases as necessary.
+The initial release of PacketCable 2.0 was based on release 6.
+The current release of PacketCable 2.0 is based on release 7.
+Future updates to PacketCable will align with newer releases as necessary.